tea74/post-your-work-project/README.md

 # Project Title

 This project in an introduction into version control and leads you through basic git commands.

 ## Information about how to use your project

-Step-by-step instructions can be found in the Udacity Version Control Course
+Step-by-step instructions can be found in the Udacity Version Control Course.

 ## Credits